DecisionToolkit/dsntk-rs/examples/README.md

 ## Overview

-Examples used by other components of [Decision Toolkit](https://github.com/dsntk) project.
+Examples used by other components of [Decision Toolkit](https://crates.io/crates/dsntk).

 ## License